 ITU-T has spun up two groups that are needlessly consuming international institutional resources.
 Absolutely in agreement (but still old news).
 I also deeply agree with all the subsequent remarks about ITU-T and needless politics (not to mention the dire need of most of ITU-T to find some reason to continue existing).
 That part of the article should become a required reading for any standardization body.

-Next, one of the proposals for next-generation IP (TUBA – TCP and UDP over Big Addresses) was indeed based on CLNP, but it was decided to move forward in a way that was more familiar to the IP world (as you know, regardless of window dressing, IPv6 is really IPv4 with minor fixes and longer addresses).
+Back to CLNP.
+One of the proposals for next-generation IP was TUBA – TCP and UDP over Big Addresses).
+It replaced IPv4 with CLNP, but unfortunately the powers-that-be decided to move forward in a way that was more familiar to the IP world (as you know, regardless of window dressing, IPv6 is really IPv4 with minor fixes and longer addresses).

 To put my statements in perspective: I was a devote supporter of TUBA and was deeply disappointed when IETF decided to reinvent the wheel instead of using a protocol that was already available, implemented by numerous vendors and field-tested.
 However, with 20 years of layer 8-10 experience behind me, I can understand that the totally different routing paradigm of CLNP and its variable-length addresses scared the IP gurus ... and it’s always nicer to reinvent the wheel and get the credit for the shiny new toy than to adopt someone else’s work.